 We then jump back in time to the beginning of the film, where Stevenson is waking up his half-slumber on his holiday, when his friend reminds him that it is Friday the 13th.
 We then make a second jump, this time forward in time and meet the whole family on vacation, now with grown-up kids(?).
 Apparently it was all a dream.

 Director Arch Oboler’s name is not much more than a footnote in film history.
-Aside from Strange Holiday he is known for a number of quirky independent movies, such the powerful but preachy post-apocalyptic low-budget picture Five (1951, review), the first colour 3D film Bwana Devil (1952), the flawed SF comedy The Twonky (1953) and the interesting but unfulfilling 3D (or “Spacevision”) movie The Bubble (1966).
+Aside from Strange Holiday he is known for a number of quirky independent movies, such the powerful but preachy post-apocalyptic low-budget picture Five (1951, review), the first colour 3D film Bwana Devil (1952), the flawed SF comedy The Twonky (1953, review) and the interesting but unfulfilling 3D (or “Spacevision”) movie The Bubble (1966).